Grand Traverse of the Jura

 Day 5 Mouthe to Chapelle des Bois

-The next three days of our journey take us along the race course of the world famous Transjurassiene, France's longest cross-country ski race.
-Our journey takes us into fabulous pines woods and past summer meadows linking us to Pre Poncet.
-As we enter the Combe des Cives the terrain angle eases for an enjoyable ski into Chappelle des Bois.
+The next three days of our journey take us in line with the race course of the world famous Transjurassiene, France's longest cross-country ski race.
+The Transjurassienne is the most important cross-country ski event in France and is held in February each year.
+The course starts in Lamoura and a variety of races traverse up to 76kms of hilly ski trails before the finish line in Mouthe.
+Thousands of skiers from across the world congregate to attempt the event which takes place over 2 days.
+Our journey takes us into fabulous pines woods and past summer meadows linking us to Pre Poncet for lunch.
+As we enter the Combe des Cives the terrain angle eases for an enjoyable ski to a well earned cake stop at Chalet Anges.
+Another hour or so brings us to Chappelle des Bois and tonight we can enjoy the hospitality of 'Coco' in the 'gîte' Chez l'Aime.
 Total distance skied: 26.5km Ascent: 390m Descent: 370m.

 Day 6 Chapelle des Bois to Les Rousses